Rouble weakens against dollar

-MOSCOW: The Russian rouble weakened against the US dollar on Friday on uncertainty surrounding a possible meeting between US President Donald Trump and Russian President Vladimir Putin.
+Russian markets have been jittery since US President Donald Trump set an August 8 deadline for Russia to agree to peace in Ukraine or face tightened sanctions.
+All eyes are now on the August 15 meeting between Trump and Russian President Vladimir Putin in Alaska.

+“It is impossible to predict the outcome of this meeting, which means the rouble rate in the coming days may experience increased volatility,” said Maxim Timoshenko of Russian Standard Bank.

-By 1350 GMT the rouble was down 0.7% at 79.82 to the dollar, according to data compiled by LSEG based on over-the-counter quotes.
-The rouble was down 0.9% against China’s yuan, the most traded foreign currency in Russia.
-Putin and Trump are expected to meet in the coming days, the Kremlin said on August 7, as the US president seeks a breakthrough to end the Ukraine war, but no venue and firm date have yet been set for the meeting.
+At 0930 GMT, the rouble was down 0.5% at 79.85 to the dollar, according to data compiled by LSEG based on over-the-counter quotes, and 0.3% weaker at 11.10 against China’s yuan, the most traded foreign currency in Russia.

-The rouble strengthened by 1% on the news about the meeting but then started to weaken.

-“Forex rates yesterday fell to two-week lows, driven by a surge of optimism regarding geopolitics.
-We do not yet see sufficient grounds, given the low oil prices and seasonality, to lower our target range,” said Evgeny Loktykhov, an analyst at PSB.

 Comments